The complete guide to product kitting

 A worker is starting the bundling process by assembling the kit

-1. Select Best Suited Products
+1. Select Products to Bundle

 The first step of the kitting process is to decide what types of products you’re bundling together and pick them out.